Azure/AppService/_posts/2022-09-15-Configure automation for upgrade preferences in App Service Environment.md

 **Choosing the right subscription.**

-If you have many subscription you must select the subscription to which you want to deploy the resources.
+If you have many subscriptions you must select the subscription to which you want to deploy the resources.

 Using this command you can find and copy the *SubscriptionId* on which you want to create resources for this scenario.